e-thab/e-thab.github.io/docs/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: default
+title: Home
 ---
-## Website Testing

-This is content on my github.io page.
-Hello, you are reading this.
-Lorem, ipsum, etc.
+# Welcome to my incredible website :^)
+Hello.
+My name is Ethan.
+This is my incredible website.

 - This is a list on my website
 - This is the second entry in a list on my website